 The technologist will be in another room where the scanner controls are located.
-However, you will be in constant sight of the technologist through a window.
-Speakers inside the scanner allow technologist to talk to you and hear you.
+But you will be in constant sight of the technologist through a window.
+Speakers inside the scanner allow the technologist to talk to you and hear you.
 You will have a call button so that you can let the technologist know if you have any problems during the procedure.
 The technologist will be watching you at all times and will be in constant communication.

 You will be given earplugs or a headset to wear to help block out the noise from the scanner.
 Some headsets may provide music for you to listen to.
 During the scanning process, you will hear clicking and thumping noises as the magnetic field is created and pulses of radio waves are sent from the scanner.

 It will be important for you to stay very still during the exam.
 Any movement could cause distortion and affect the quality of the scan.

 At intervals, you may be told to hold your breath, or to not breathe for a few seconds.
 You will then be told when you can breathe.
 You should not have to hold your breath for longer than a few seconds.

 If contrast dye is used, you may feel some effects when the dye is injected into the IV line.
 These effects include a warm flushing sensation or a feeling of coldness, a salty or metallic taste in the mouth, a brief headache, itching, or nausea.
 These effects usually last only for a few moments.